 Apart from mythology, the antiquity of this district has also been established based on the excavations carried out here.
-Several pre-Harappan, the late-Harappan and the painted Grey Ware pottery have been found around the district.
-Also the mention of its tirthas in the ancient Puranas collaborate the findings.
+Several pre-Harappan, late-Harappan and painted grey ware pottery have been found around the district.
+Also, the mention of its tirthas in the ancient Puranas collaborate the findings.

 Jind is an important pilgrimage destination and has several religious sites to its credit.
-Bhuteshvara Templeis dedicated to Lord Shiva who is also called Bhootnath.
+Bhuteshwar Temple is dedicated to Lord Shiva who is also called Bhootnath.
 This temple was built by Raghbir Singh, the ruler of Jind.

 Dhamtan Sahib is home to an ancient Shiva temple and an ashram of Rishi Valmiki, the writer of the epic Ramayana.
-The Jayanti temple is believed to be more than 550 years old.
+The Jayanti Devi Temple is believed to be more than 550 years old.

-Safidon is a town which is home to three prehistoric pilgrimage centres and temples of Nagesvara Mahadeva, Nagadamni Devi, and Nagashetra.
-Ekahamsa temple in the village of Ikkas about five km from Jind is another important pilgrimage destination.
+Safidon is a town which is home to three prehistoric pilgrimage centres and temples of Nageshwar Mahadev, Nagadamni Devi and Nagashetra.
+Ekahamsa Temple in the village of Ikkas, about five km from Jind, is another important pilgrimage destination.

-Munjavata Tirath, located at village Nirjan, some six kilometres from Jind, is a holy place associated with Mahadev, the lord of gods.
+Munjavata Tirath, located at a village, Nirjan, some six kilometres from Jind, is a holy place associated with Mahadev, the lord of gods.
 A temple dedicated to Yakshini Mahagrahi is located at Yakshini Tirtha.
-It is located in village Dkhnikhera, 8 kilometres from Jind.
+It is located in a village, Dhanikhera, 8 kilometres from Jind.

-A shrine of Pushkara located in village Ponkar Kheri, is eleven kilometres in the south of Jind, which is another famous pilgrimage destination.
-According to Puranic scriptures, it was built by Parsurama.
+A shrine of Pushkara, located in the village Ponkar Kheri, is eleven kilometres in the south of Jind, which is another famous pilgrimage destination.
+According to Puranic scriptures, it was built by Parasurama.
 Baba Phonker Temple is another religious place where people harbour trust and faith.

-The shrine of Kayasodhana is located at village Kasohan, 16 kilometres in the north of Jind.
-According to Puranic traditions, Lord Vishnu created Kaayashodhana, Lokoddar by taking a bath at this place,
+The shrine of Kayasodhana is located in the village Kasohan, 16 kilometres in the north of Jind.
+According to Puranic traditions, Lord Vishnu created Kayasodhana by taking a bath at this place.

-Sri Tirtha is located in Narwana tehsil at village Simla of Jind district.
+Sri Tirtha is located in Narwana Tehsil at a village, Simla, of Jind district.
 It is regarded as the supreme place of worship.
-There is a holy pond close by and a bath in it provide eternal peace and happiness to the devotee.
+There is a holy pond close by and a bath in it provides eternal peace and happiness to the devotee.

-A shrine dedicated to a goddess is situated in village Sanghan in Narwana tehsil of district Jind.
-Offering of prayer especially by women at this tirath blesses them with the traits of a Shankhini.
+A shrine dedicated to a goddess is situated in the village Sanghan in Narwana Tehsil of district Jind.
+Offering of prayer especially by women at this tirtha blesses them with the traits of a Shankhini.